Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 ---
-### What Should I do when I Try to Connect the SwitchBot Pan/Tilt Cam, the Indicator Light did not Flash Red Rapidly?
+### What Should I do when I Try to Connect the SwitchBot Pan/Tilt Cam 2K, the Indicator Light did not Flash Red Rapidly?

-Applicable products: SwitchBot Pan/Tilt Cam (1080p), SwitchBot Pan/Tilt Cam (2K)
+Applicable products: SwitchBot Pan/Tilt Cam (2K)

 SwitchBot App version: 6.10 or newer